felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 It will create the NAT gateway for VPC and then outbound communication.

-It will create related IAM roles, then it will create the Batch in instances,
+It will create related IAM roles, then it will create the instances,

 and then it will also create the Simple Notification Service for Auto Scaling group alerts.